Youth unemployment: Lost generation

 The lost generation effect impacts also their families.
 Youth in many countries now live with their parents into their late twenties.
 This contributes to what is called the "full-nest syndrome".
 In 2008, 46% of 18- to 34-year-olds in the European Union lived with at least one parent; in most countries the stay-at-homes were more likely to be unemployed than those who had moved out.
 In families, it is common that when one person becomes unemployed, other members of the family begin looking for or securing employment.
 This is called the added worker effect.
 This can sometimes take the form of employment in the informal sector when necessary.
 Alongside the shift in youth living situations, the impact of returning to live with parents as well as difficulty finding a fulfilling job lead to mental health risks.
 Being unemployed for a long period of time in youth has been correlated to decreased happiness, job satisfaction and other mental health issues.
 Unemployed youth also report more isolation from their community.
-Youth who are neither working nor studying do not have the opportunity to learn and improve their skills.
-They are progressively marginalised from the labour market and in turn can develop an anti-social behaviour.
+Youths who are neither working nor studying do not have the opportunity to learn and improve their social and interactive skills.
+They become progressively marginalised from the labour market and in turn can develop an anti-social behaviour.